reef-technologies/handbook/README.md

 It is not needed for recruitment assignments.

-It may be needed for trial period assignments.
+It may be needed for later trial period assignments.
 Usually, it is mandatory, unless the trial period assignment is an open source project and there is nothing to hide.
-If in doubt, ask your buddy.
+If in doubt, ask the person who is giving you the task.

 ## Time-tracking